Flgodd/Torus-ETH-Oxford/README.md

 # Getting Started

+## Quick Start

+Agents on the Torus Network can connect to the Porous Torus (currently a key-value datastore).
+You can simulate an agent's interaction with the Porous Torus by running it as follows:

-## Requirements
+### Requirements
 - [Docker](https://docs.docker.com/engine/install/) - Ensure Docker is installed and running
 - [Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) - Node.js and npm

-## Quick Start

-To run Decentralised Memory Organ
 ```
 npm install
 node index.js
 ```

-If docker is running, you should see the the following print outs of the health checks of the nodes.
+If docker is running, you should see the following print out the health checks of the nodes.
 It may take some time to startup.

 ```
 Health check [PASSED] for localhost:3001
 Health check [PASSED] for localhost:3002
+Health check [PASSED] for localhost:3003
 ...
 ```